anconet/notes/readMe.md

-# A repo for notes on things
+# A Repo for Notes on Things
 ---
 ## Machines
 - [Virtual Box Setup Notes](/virtualBox.md)